wtorresjr/Right-Track-ABA/README.md

 #### To run the frontend of application:

-5. In another terminal, change directory into _react-app_: `cd react-app`
+5. In another terminal, change directory into _react-vite_: `cd react-vite`
 6. Install node modules: `npm install`
 7. Run your application: `npm start`